tommyheavenly7/node-latest/README.md

 # Node Latest

-A Node.js Docker image based on the latest version of the official images
+This repository provides a node.js docker image based on the official latest version.
+It will be frequently updated and often unstable.

 ## Compile Dcoekrfile